-The Kyoto city bus #204 runs in a circular route from Kitaoji Bus Station in northern Kyoto past Kinkakuji Temple, Waratenjin, Hirano Jinja, Hakubaicho (convenient for Kitano Tenmangu Shrine), Enmachi, the southern end of the Imperial Palace along Marutamachi, Kurodani Temple, then north up Kitashirawaka past Ginkakuji Temple, passes Mototanaka on the Eiden Line and then west along Kitaoji back to Kitaoji Bus Station.
+The Kyoto city bus #204 runs in a circular route from Kitaoji Bus Station in northern Kyoto past Kinkakuji Temple, Waratenjin, Hirano Jinja, Kitano-Hakubaicho (convenient for Kitano Tenmangu Shrine), Enmachi, the southern end of the Imperial Palace along Marutamachi, Kurodani Temple, then north up Kitashirawaka past Ginkakuji Temple, passes Mototanaka on the Eiden Line, convenient for Maki Shoten, and then west along Kitaoji back to Kitaoji Bus Station.
 This bus is the Kinkakuji yuki anti-clockwise loop.
 The clockwise loop is know as Ginkakuji-yuki and follows the same route but in reverse in a clockwise direction.

 The Kinkakji-yuki #208 bus service begins at 5.35am daily and the last bus is 10.44pm on weekdays and Saturdays and 10.21pm on Sundays.